awsdocs/aws-lambda-developer-guide/doc_source/access-control-resource-based.md

 To grant layer\-usage permission to another account, add a statement to the layer version's permissions policy with the `add-layer-version-permission` command\.
 In each statement, you can grant permission to a single account, all accounts, or an organization\.

-To grant layer\-usage permission to another account, add a statement to the layer version's permissions policy with the `add-layer-version-permission` command\.
-In each statement, you can grant permission to a single account, all accounts, or an organization\.

 ```
 $ aws lambda add-layer-version-permission --layer-name xray-sdk-nodejs --statement-id xaccount \
 --action lambda:GetLayerVersion  --principal 210987654321 --version-number 1 --output text